dim-papach/quartz/content/index.md

 Currently, I work on two projects:
 - A CLI tool for interpolating missing data from astronomical images, using Bayesian methods,
-- Modeling star formation histories, applying Bayesian methods, and digging into large astronomical datasets, to better understand how galaxies evolve over cosmic times. [[./content/docs/thesis/README.md | check it ou]]
+- Modeling star formation histories, applying Bayesian methods, and digging into large astronomical datasets, to better understand how galaxies evolve over cosmic times. [[./docs/thesis/README.md | check it out]]

 I also love sharing knowledge and I am a teacher of STEM for people of ages and backgrounds!